the rise of racquets sports in Barcelona

 Padel is immensely popular across Spain, but Barcelona has quickly become a hotspot for the sport.
 Originally developed in Mexico in the 1960s, padel has similarities to tennis but is played on a smaller, enclosed court with walls that are integral to play, making it a fast-paced, strategic game.
 The social nature of padel, usually played in doubles, adds to its appeal, as it combines fitness with fun, making it accessible for everyone, from beginners to advanced players.

-Local clubs are flourishing with padel activities.
+Padel in Barcelona is flourishing, with many local clubs setting up courts.
 The city’s Real Club de Tenis Barcelona and Club Natació Atlètic-Barceloneta, among others, have seen a surge in membership from those eager to try their hand at this energetic sport.
 With padel’s growing recognition worldwide, the sport’s governing bodies have been organising tournaments in Barcelona, including ATP-sanctioned events, which not only boost the city’s sports tourism but also create opportunities for local players to showcase their skills on an international stage.
-The 2024 Premier Padel final is set to take place in Barcelona from 18th-22nd December!
+The 2024 Premier Padel final even took place in Barcelona last December!

 While relatively new to Spain, pickleball has taken Barcelona by storm.
 Pickleball combines elements of tennis, badminton, and table tennis, played on a court about a third of the size of a tennis court, with a solid paddle and a perforated plastic ball.
 The sport’s low-impact nature makes it ideal for players of all ages, and it’s known for being easy to pick up.